Eight Spectacular Stroller Hikes in Marin

 July 14, 2016Posted by pamela |

 Just because your kids are too small to go on a hike doesn't mean you can't!
 Fortunately for outdoor-minded parents of babies and toddlers there are plenty of outdoor destinations in Marin County that are perfectly suitable for a hike with your stroller.

 When my kids were little, my husband and I must have racked up thousands of miles on our Kelty jogging stroller, which we used on sidewalks, paths, and unpaved trails.

-These five hikes are all over paved trails, so they're suitable for just about any kind of stroller.
-Just because they are on more civilized paved trails doesn't mean they aren't in some of the most spectacular areas of Marin, so make sure you check them out.
+Many of these hikes are over paved trails, so they're suitable for just about any kind of stroller.
+Just because they are on more civilized paved surfaces doesn't mean they aren't in some of the most spectacular outdoors areas of Marin, so make sure you check them out.

 - Muir Woods National Monument near Mill Valley features majestic old-growth redwoods and has been one of Marin's top tourist attractions for over a century.
 Stop by during the week to avoid the crowds and take in the wonder of it all in relative peace and quiet.
-Take your stroller on the main trail loop through Cathedral Grove, it's paved or on a boardwalk the entire way.
+Take your stroller on the main trail loop through Cathedral Grove, it's paved or on a wooden boardwalk the entire way.

 - At the Point Reyes National Seashore Visitor Center in Bear Valley near Olema you'll find the Earthquake Trail, where families can explore the San Andreas Fault and 1906 San Francisco Earthquake.
-It's perfect for a hike with your stroller, and kids love to visit the Visitor Center with its stuffed animals (the taxidermy kind) and toucing table.
+It's perfect for a hike with your stroller, and kids love to visit the Visitor Center with its stuffed animals (the taxidermy kind), natural history displays, and touching table.

 - Samuel P. Taylor State Park is home to the Cross Marin Trail, which parellels Lagunitas Creek and nearby Sir Francis Drake Boulevard.
-It's wide and paved and popular with cyclists and walkers of all ages.
+This former railroad bed is wide and paved and popular with cyclists and walkers of all ages.
 Look for trailside signs that explore the history of the area, which was home to Calfornia's first paper mill in the 1850s.

 Happy hiking with the little ones!